minprog/webprogrammeren/Project/60 Video/10 Product Demo.md

 ## Script

-Before recording, make a script of the thing you would like to show.
+Before recording, make a script of what you would like to show.
 Keep in mind the following requirements:

 * Start with an introduction of the goals of your project: who will use it, in what situation and what will they get out of it.